In one of his notebooks, Leonardo da Vinci saw fit to copy lines from Dante's Inferno:

 Lying in a featherbed will not bring you fame, nor staying beneath the quilt, and he who uses up his life without achieving fame leaves no more vestige of himself on Earth than smoke in the air or foam upon the water.

-Unlike many of his contemporaries, Leonardo had virtually no formal education except a short stint in an abacus school, and he developed an abiding contempt for received learning.
+Unlike several of his illustrious contemporaries, Leonardo had no formal education except a short stint in an abacus school, and he developed an abiding contempt for received learning.
 He eventually realized that his lack of Latin shut him off from other intellectuals, and he launched a self-education program.
-As a result, his famed notebooks include — along with ground-breaking anatomical illustrations and flying-machine diagrams — careful inflections of Latin verbs.
+As a result, his famed notebooks include, along with ground-breaking anatomical illustrations and flying-machine diagrams, careful inflections of Latin verbs.

 Leonardo da Vinci lived at a time of amazing cultural change.
 Gutenberg invented movable type when Leonardo was a child.
 When the Renaissance genius was born, Europe had roughly 30,000 printed books; by the time he reached middle age, it had an estimated 8 million.
 In the second half of the 15th century, Europeans printed roughly 12.5 million books.
 In a way, Leonardo's own library mirrored this explosion.
 When he moved from Florence to Milan, the savant's packing list didn't mention a single book.
 Months after arriving in Milan, he owned five.
 Shortly after the turn of the 16th century, he owned well over 100.
 Unfortunately, though he eventually owned quite a few books, he wrote few of them.
 He failed to complete many of the projects he started, once claiming, "Men of lofty genius sometimes accomplish the most when they work the least."
-Even worse, he may have been paranoid about his ideas being stolen, he kept his copious notes to himself.
+Even worse, he may have been paranoid about his ideas being stolen.
+Whatever his motivation, he largely kept his copious notes to himself.
 After his death, many of his notebooks were lost, scattered, and pieced back together in haphazard fashion.
 Luckily for historians, thousands of pages of his notes made their way to the collections at Windsor.